CD Toledo: Early years

+The 1947–48 season marked CD Toledo’s debut in the Copa del Generalísimo.
+In the league, they debuted on September 22, 1947, with a 2-2 draw against Plus Ultra in Madrid.
+Their first cup match took place on October 19, 1947, against Talavera, with a 3-1 win at Palomarejos and advancement to the next round.

+In the second round of the Cup, CD Toledo defeated Chamberí 6-3, and in the next, they beat Ávila 4-2.
+The league season ended with Toledo in seventh place, and in the fourth round of the Cup, they faced Málaga at La Rosaleda.
+The 11-4 loss marked the end of their first cup campaign.

+The following season began on September 5, 1948, with the first round of the Cup, where Toledo fell 5-2 to Talavera.
+On the 12th, the domestic competition started in Cáceres with a 4-3 loss.
+It was a solid season overall, with a crucial final match in Tomillos.
+A win would have secured promotion, but Toledo only managed a 1-1 draw after a controversial disallowed goal by Nuño.
+The draw handed promotion to Numancia de Soria, who were tied on points with Toledo but had a better goal average.

 Founded in 1928, Toledo played in regional football and the lower reaches of the national game until earning back-to-back promotions to make the Segunda División for the first time in 1993, under manager Gonzalo Hurtado.
-The team won a playoff group ahead of Deportivo Alavés, Real Jaén and UE Sant Andreu, and then came fourth in the second tier in 1993–94.
+The team won a playoff group ahead of Deportivo Alavés, Real Jaén and Sant Andreu, and then came fourth in the second tier in 1993–94.

-In 1994–95, Toledo reached a best-ever last 16 of the Copa del Rey before losing 3–1 on aggregate to RCD Mallorca.
+In 1994–95, Toledo reached a best-ever last 16 of the Copa del Rey before losing 3–1 on aggregate to Mallorca.
 A seven-year spell in the second tier ended with finishing dead last in 1999–2000, but the team had a famous result on 13 December 2000 when they won 2–1 at home to Real Madrid in the last 64 of the cup, before losing by a single goal to visitors Rayo Vallecano in the next round.

 Since their 2000 relegation, Toledo have spent over 20 years between the third and fourth tiers.
-In that time, the team have twice been eliminated from the last 32 of the cup by La Liga opponents: in 2001–02 (3–2 home extra-time loss to Athletic Bilbao) and 2016–17 (4–1 on aggregate to Villarreal CF).
+In that time, the team have twice been eliminated from the last 32 of the cup by La Liga opponents: in 2001–02 (3–2 home extra-time loss to Athletic Bilbao) and 2016–17 (4–1 on aggregate to Villarreal).